 Professional Development Course

-Our ground-breaking Professional Development course introduces and explores the professional competencies that lead to a satisfying and successful professional career.
+Our ground-breaking Professional Development course began in the fall of 2013 and introduces and explores the professional competencies that lead to a satisfying and successful professional career.
 While entering students may be three years away from formal entry into legal practice, professional identity formation begins upon entering law school.
 This class provides the space for meaningful reflection on the process of professional formation by considering individual values, strengths, and interests, examining the culture and expectations of the profession, and developing the key tools and strategies necessary to pursue and succeed in employment.